 Without awareness, nothing - not even aid cuts - will change people's negative attitudes towards homosexuality.
-In recent months, we have seen how some donors, such as the British, have been threatening aid cuts if countries like Malawi do not decriminalise homosexuality.
+In recent years, we have seen how some donors, such as the British, have been threatening aid cuts if countries like Malawi do not decriminalise homosexuality.
 Unfortunately, such approaches are counterproductive as they evoke memories of imperial control.
 Africans generally are rebellious, especially against attempts to impose 'foreign' strategies to fix African problems.
-There are complex issues underpinning African homophobia that ultimatums, sanctions and international condemnations will not address.
+There are complex issues underpinning African homophobia that ultimata, sanctions and international condemnations will not address.
 Information and communication are, in my opinion, powerful tools in the fight against homophobia.

 It is also best to tackle the underlying causes of homophobia.
-Decades of experience and research demonstrate that seeking to influence behaviour alone is insufficient and unsustainable if the underlying factors that influence behaviours such as religion and culture are not addressed.
-A major lesson from the 'gay couple' trial is that if we want to effect real change in Malawi, we should never lose sight of the community, for it is from the community that a lot of the homophobic beliefs and attitudes emanate.
-It is impossible for us to change religious beliefs, but at least we can influence positive cultural attitudes.
-The best we can do is to encourage dialogue within communities and the recognition and identification of cultural attitudes and practices that violate human rights and puts other people's lives at risk.
+Decades of experience and research demonstrate that seeking to influence behaviour alone is insufficient and unsustainable if the underlying factors influencing behaviours such as religion and culture are not addressed.
+A major lesson from the 'gay couple' trial is that to effect real change in Malawi, it is necessary never to lose sight of the community, for it is from the community that many homophobic beliefs and attitudes emanate.
+It is impossible to change religious beliefs, but at least positive cultural attitudes can be influenced.
+The best that can be done is to encourage dialogue within communities and the recognition and identification of cultural attitudes and practices that violate human rights and put other people's lives at risk.